 Sector specific workstream meetings at each target ministry will conduct joint planning and generate activity proposals on the back of policy dialogue.
 Each target ministry is expected to chair these meetings, providing representation of up to three persons.
-Target ministry participation is assumed to be the RGC's in kind contribution to the Program; target ministries would be responsible for paymen tof any salary supplements.
-These joint planning processes will enable stakeholders to work together to develop activities that respond to priorities (i.e. MoWA indicated a desire to expand its one-stop shop service centre approach and to support training for judicial police officers).
+Target ministry participation is assumed to be the RGC's in kind contribution to the Program.
+These joint planning processes will enable stakeholders to work together to develop activities that respond to priorities (i.e. MoWA indicated a desire to expand its one-stop shop service centre approach and to support training for judicial police officers, MOSVY a desire to focus on strengthening education services and vocational training for people with disability).
 The workstream meetings may also provide opportunities for increased donor harmonisation behind the NAPVAW2 and the NDSP.
 Two funding rounds are proposed: Year 1 (for Years 1-3), and Year 3 (for years 4 and 5).
 Activity implementers are expected to include DPOs, NGOs, international organisations, and the private sector32.
 DFAT will use specific contractual arrangements for UN agencies in line with this decision-making process.
-An ACCESS CIM Panel (CIMP) would screen proposals and decide on investments.
-Proposed membership of the CIMP is: DFAT First Secretary Development Cooperation; MEF; the Managing Contractor; and an independent member drawn from an NGO or the private sector.